ARPA-SIMC/arkimet/doc/ds-ondisk2.md

 The index is not able to distinguish between segments that have been fully deleted, and segments that have never been indexed.

+To prevent a scenario where deletion of the index followed by a repack would consider all segments in the dataset as containing deleted data, and therefore delete them all from disk, when arkimet notices that `index.sqlite` is missing, it creates a `needs-check-do-not-pack` file at the root of the dataset.

+When `needs-check-do-not-pack` is present, data files not known by the index are marked for rescanning ([unaligned]) instead of for deletion ([deleted]).

+The `needs-check-do-not-pack` file is removed by a successful `check` operation. `repack` refuses to run if `needs-check-do-not-pack` is present.
+This is intended to ensure that no repack is run until the index is rebuilt with a full check and rescan of all the data in the dataset.

 ## Check and repack on concat segments

 ### During check